 • Serbian Spruce Sizes and Availability:

---- Serbian Spruce plug transplants [available in Fall 2019]
+--- Serbian Spruce plug transplants [sold out till Fall 2019]

---- Serbian Spruce conservation grade plug transplants [available in Fall 2019]
+--- Serbian Spruce conservation grade plug transplants [sold out till Fall 2019]

 • Comparable alternative species: Black Spruce, Black Hills Spruce, Colorado Blue Spruce, Meyers Spruce, Norway Spruce and White Spruce.
 Confused about species?
 Check out our Evergreen Tree Buyers Guide

 PRE-ORDER NOW FOR SPRING 2019!

 These specific bare root evergreen trees are available for pre-order now and start shipping March 25, 2019.
 If you’d like to delay shipment to April or May of 2019, please specify that date in a follow up email after placing your order.
 If you need evergreen trees shipped before or after these dates, please look at our various sizes and species of plug seedlings and plug transplants, which can be shipped at nearly any time of year.